markbuckle/ai-rag-app/data/hubermanlabtranscripts/HLep#4.md

 Although there are many cases where tourists end up stepping in front of buses, especially in countries where the cars and buses drive on the opposite side of the street that they're used to, who are jet lagged and lose their life that way.
 Jet lag is a serious thing.
 Sure we have a family story about this.
-When I was growing up, I had a family Transcribed by readthatpodcast.com member travel overseas for work and take a sleeping pill, I won't name the sleeping pill, though at the end I'm going to talk about sleeping pills, and had a case of total amnesia for a week.
+When I was growing up, I had a family member travel overseas for work and take a sleeping pill, I won't name the sleeping pill, though at the end I'm going to talk about sleeping pills, and had a case of total amnesia for a week.
 That's not entirely uncommon.
 If you've ever been really jet lagged and fallen asleep, doesn't even have to be in the middle of the day, woken up, you might not know